wangziqi2013/wangziqi2013.github.io/_posts/2019-01-02-Txn-Chopping.markdown

 from different transactions.
 If two pieces from different transactions access the same data item, and at least one of them is a write, then we connect these two pieces using a C edge.
 Note that both S and C edges are bi-directional.
 This is because we are only performing static analysis, and hence we can only draw possibilities of conflicts, but do not know the actual direction of conflicts until run time.
+In a high level, S edges identifies all pieces in the same transaction, which is necessary for identifying conflict cycles, because conflicts (and the notion of seriazability) are only meaningful for transactions.
+C edges identifies actual conflicts that can potentially happen during the execution.
+Since pieces are executed themselves as atomic units, if transaction A has two or more distinct pieces (call them p1, p2) that conflict with a piece of transaction B (call it p3), then it is possible that p3 is executed between p1 and p2, and that transaction A is serialized both before and after B, causing a conflict cycle.